syntaxsurge/lexlink/README.md

 - **Convex** stores operational mirrors (IP catalogue, license orders, evidence hashes, C2PA bundles, VC documents, and training batches) to power the dashboard.
+- **NextAuth + RainbowKit + Internet Identity** provide wallet-based operator access and passwordless consumer sessions, with Convex-backed roles and a full audit ledger.

 This repository contains the full end-to-end implementation for Days 2 and 3 of the build plan, ready to deploy without placeholders.